terminusdb/terminusdb-docs/md/reference/reference-client.md

-# Client and WOQL Reference Guides
+# Client and WOQL Reference

 > **On this page:** JavaScript and Python client and Web Objects Query Language (WOQL) reference guides and tutorials.